Answers to common questions about student and family immigration status and schools

 Q: Does Eugene School District 4J ask for a child’s immigration status when he or she enrolls?

 A: No. Public school districts must enroll students regardless of their immigration status and without discrimination on the basis of race, color or national origin.
 District staff do not ask for or record information about students’ or parents’ immigration status.
 Parents are not asked for a social security number and may use documentation other than a birth certificate to verify their child’s age.

 Q: Would a school notify immigration officials about students’ immigration status?

 A: Schools do not ask students or families about their immigration status when they enroll, and if staff became aware of a lack of legal immigration status, the district would not notify immigration officials.
 By law, students’ personally identifiable information and records are confidential and are only disclosed with parent consent or as permitted or required by district policy and state and federal laws.
 Only “directory information” (such as a student’s name, contact information, photograph, and sports and activities) may be released without specific consent or a specific requirement, and parents have the right to opt out annually from the disclosure of directory information.

-Q: Will school resource officers or other local law enforcement seek to gather information or enforce immigration laws in 4J schools?
+Q: Will school resource officers or other Eugene Police officers seek to gather information or enforce immigration laws in 4J schools?

 Q: What should someone do if they want to understand their immigration rights?